CleanroomMC/GroovyScript-Docs/docs/groovyscript/loot/lootentry.md

 14. Set metadata of item recieved.
 15. Set minimum and maximum metadata of the item (uniformly distributed).
 16. Sets NBT data of the item (consumes an nbt json string).
-17. You can use the nbt(String) bracket handler to call this method.
+17. You can pass an nbt map to  this method.
 18. Smelt's the item using the cooresponding furnace recipe.
 19. General function for adding LootFunction to the entry.
 20. The item that is going to be given to the player.